-It's time to be giving prezzies [presents] to friends.
+It's often time to be giving presents to friends.
 We usually wrap them up so that there is some fun in unwrapping them.
 Little baby brothers and sisters tend to like the unwrapping more than the present itself!

 We should probably try to save paper, though, and use no more than is necessary.
 So let's do some wrapping up and never have one piece of paper overlapping another.
 Remembering this, let's have a look at a very practical challenge.